tcpdump Commands

 Performance Impact

 Packet capture consumes CPU and memory.
-Use filters to minimize overhead on production systems.
+Use targeted BPF filters and -s (snaplen) to minimize overhead on production systems.
+Writing to disk with -w is more efficient than printing to terminal.

 Privacy and Legal